Meet Lea S. Rojas Otero, LADC-I, CADC-II, CCTP-I, ICADC, MCAP, & LMHC at Kimina Counseling, LLC in Auburn, MA

 Does Lea S. Rojas Otero offer services via TeleHealth?

-Lea S. Rojas Otero is a Licensed and Certified Alcohol & Drug Counselor (LADC-I & CADC II) in Massachusetts.
-In Florida, she is a Registered Mental Health Counselor Intern working toward full licensure.
-She is also a Certified Master’s Level Addiction Professional and an Internationally Certified Alcohol & Drug Counselor.
-Additionally, Lea has completed specialized training as a Certified Clinical Trauma Professional (CCTP, Level 1).
+Lea S. Rojas Otero is a Licensed and Certified Alcohol & Drug Counselor (LADC-I, CADC-II) in the state of Massachusetts.
+In Florida, she is a Licensed Mental Health Counselor(LMHC), as well as a Certified Master’s Level Addiction Professional and an Internationally Certified Alcohol & Drug Counselor.
+She has also completed specialized training as a Certified Clinical Trauma Professional (CCTP, Level 1).

 Following graduation in 2016, she was recruited to work in an outpatient clinic in Brockton, Massachusetts.
 For almost 10 years, she has provided counseling services to children, adolescents, adults, and older adults struggling with a wide range of mental health and substance use concerns.

 Lea has experience helping clients navigate depression, anxiety, low self-esteem, trauma, grief, substance use, family conflicts, and relationship dynamics.
 She also supports individuals seeking to strengthen communication skills, develop healthier coping strategies, or problem-solve life stressors.
-Additionally, Lea has worked extensively with minority populations, immigrants, single parents, LGBTQIA+ clients, and individuals from multicultural backgrounds.
+In addition, Lea has worked extensively with minority populations, immigrants, single parents, LGBTQIA+ clients, and individuals from multicultural backgrounds.